Creatine

 Creatine works gradually over time and should be viewed as a supportive addition, not a shortcut to fitness or energy.

-Creatine is a compound stored in muscles and the brain that helps regenerate ATP — the body’s quick energy source.
+Creatine is a compound made from amino acids that the body stores mainly in muscle and, to a lesser extent, in the brain.
+It helps regenerate ATP, the body’s quick energy source.
 It supports:

 short bursts of strength and power